 Salmonella is a bacteria that can cause food poisoning, and it's present in poultry and eggs among other things.
 While it's easily killed through normal cooking, a soft-boiled egg is considered "undercooked," which means there's a risk, albeit a very small one, of developing a foodborne illness from eating it.

 How small?
-Per-capita, eggshell consumption in the United States is around 178 eggs per year, and the CDC estimates that 1 in 20,000 eggs are infected with salmonella.
-Thus, the average person can be expected to encounter a contaminated egg once every 112 years.
+Per-capita, egg consumption in the United States is around 290 eggs per year, with about 1 in 20,000 eggs infected with salmonella.
+Thus, the average person can be expected to encounter a contaminated egg once every 69 years.

 With that said, avoid uncooked and partially cooked eggs to be extremely safe.
 This goes particularly for children under 5, the elderly, pregnant women, and anyone with a compromised immune system.